 Today’s visitors can thank John Morris and Lydia Morris for the beautifully manicured space.
-The grounds of what is now the Arboretum began to take shape in 1887 when the Morris siblings started their collection of plants from around the world at their summer home, Compton.
-Many of their original plantings are still part of the landscape here, which became part of the University of Pennsylvania after Lydia died in 1932.
-It is now Pennsylvania’s official arboretum.
+The grounds of what is now the Arboretum & Gardens began to take shape in 1887 when the Morris siblings started their collection of plants from around the world at their summer home, Compton.
+Many of their original plantings are still part of the landscape in what is now Pennsylvania’s official arboretum.

 What to see

 Important collections around the grounds include native azaleas, various species of magnolias, and maple trees.
-The fernery, an 8-sided glass house, is worth a stop in all seasons.
+The Fernery, an 8-sided glass house, is worth a stop in all seasons.
 Built in 1899, it is filled with rock formations and waterfalls.
 (Fair warning: it can be very humid in there.)